eezejiugo/local-pipeline/README.md

 [x] gcloud auth application-default login

-To ensure everything works smoothly while using the script, we need to add some configurations in our `helm-values-development.yaml` and `helm-values-development.yaml` file.
+To ensure everything works smoothly while using the script, we need to add some configurations in our `helm-values-staging.yaml` or `helm-values-development.yaml` file (depending on the environment you are deploying to).

 Example:
 ```yaml